 Research suggests that 500 mg of curcumin per day is the minimal effective dose for therapeutic benefits (some studies go as high as 12,000 mg per day).

-Hence, you’ll need 3+ tablespoons of pure turmeric powder daily to get much benefit from this keto functional food.
-Again, if you consume turmeric powder, you’ll want to supplement with something like piperine to enhance the bioavailability of curcumin.
+Hence, you’ll need 3+ tablespoons of pure turmeric powder daily to benefit from this keto functional food.
+Again, if you consume turmeric powder, you’ll want to supplement with something like piperine to enhance its bioavailability.

 The goji berry (also known as wolfberry) is native to high-altitude regions of Asia.
 Per gram, goji berries contain more vitamin C than oranges and more iron than spinach.